What's the Best Protein Powder for Weight Loss?

 "Absolutely," says Paul Arciero, D.P.E., director of the Human Nutrition and Metabolism Lab at Skidmore College.
-"Whey is perhaps the most effective dietary strategy to aid weight loss because it is the most thermogenic food source you can eat.
+"Whey is perhaps the most effective dietary strategy to aid weight loss.
+It's the most thermogenic food source you can eat.
 This means it burns the most calories after you eat it."

 Add whey protein to your meals and snacks, and your metabolism will stay high all day.
-(There are tons of creative ways to use protein powder in your food—and not just in smoothies.)
-What's more, whey protein—and really any protein—will keep you feeling full for longer than other types of foods, says Arciero, which means you'll likely snack less.
-(3 More Types of Protein Powder)
+(There are tons of creative ways to use protein powder in your food-and not just in smoothies.)
+What's more, whey protein-and really any protein-will keep you feeling full for longer than other types of foods, says Arciero, which means you'll likely snack less.
+(See: How Much Protein Should You Eat Per Day?)

 But there's a third reason why whey protein is recommended for people trying to lose weight: "It's the most effective food you can eat to help you turn on a process called protein synthesis, which starts the building of new muscle," says Arciero.
 In layman's terms, extra protein will ensure that you hold on to the muscle you already have-muscle mass is often a casualty during weight-loss attempts-and it will help you gain muscle more easily too.
 This is important because the more muscle you have, the more calories your body burns.